Meadows 2 hits in return from virus, Rays top Red Sox 5-1

 Meadows hit an an RBI triple in the fifth inning off Nathan Eovaldi (1-1) and scored on Brandon Lowe’s single to put the Rays up 4-1.

+“It’s been like 10 months since I played an actual major league game that counts,” Meadows said.
+“It’s just good to be back out there with the guys.
+It’s a long hard road this year for everybody in general.”

-Charlie Morton (1-1) allowed one run and five hits and struck out five in 5 2/3 innings.
+Morton (1-1) allowed one run and five hits and struck out five in 5 2/3 innings.
 Hunter Renfroe drove in two to help Tampa Bay improve to 5-1 at home — the Rays went 0-5 on their first road trip of the season that ended Sunday.

 Mitch Moreland homered for Boston.
 Eovaldi gave up four runs and six hits over five innings.